Congratulations on Your Admission

 - Summer Semester: May 1

-We will provide quick virtual info sessions that cover specific topics such as housing, financial aid, and orientation.
-Parents and guardians are also encouraged to attend these sessions as well.
-The dates and more details will be posted later this fall.
+Join us virtually for quick information sessions that cover specific topics like housing, financial aid, and orientation.
+Parents and guardians are also encouraged to attend these sessions.
+Recordings of the sessions will be posted after each event.
+See below for more details.

 I chose NDSU because it was the only university that was able to make higher education financially possible for me.
 No other location came close to NDSU in educational opportunities at such a good price.
 Being able to stay near my parents and pursue a great educational opportunity at the same time was very important, too.